amandanwadukwe/raiz_server2/README.md

 # Server for RAIS
-An intranet web-based application with an integrated chat function and content management system for easy management and role-based access control
+The backend of an intranet web-based application with an integrated chat function and content management system for easy management and role-based access control